 3. Demanding schedules leave no room for illness or personal needs

 If a commercial trucker had a bad night and barely got any sleep because of a headache or cold, they probably have no choice but to show up to work feeling sick and exhausted.
 They may compound the issue by taking over-the-counter medications that impair their cognitive function or cause drowsiness.

 Alternatively, truck drivers can contribute to their own fatigue and diminishing performance by relying on chemical crutches, like caffeine, to get through long shifts.
 When fatigue catches up to a driver in a big commercial truck, the other people near them in traffic are often the ones who pay the price.

-Fatigue is one of many factors that could contribute to a severe commercial vehicle crash.
+Fatigue is one of many factors that could contribute to a severe semi-truck crash.
 Despite rules aimed at preventing such collisions, drivers are still at risk for crashes caused by others who are too tired to be safe on the road.